vahidhedayati/RemoteSSH/README.md

 The scripts are then dynamically listed as options and a next user can select to run them on the given remote host...

+And now finally a big thank you to Burt Beckwith for all his input and making this a lot more flexible than was originally written.